idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/INSFVMomentumDriftFlux.md

 !alert note
-If the mixture model is used to capture more than one dispersed phase, a different `INSFVMomentumDriftFlux` kernel shoould be added for each of the transported phases with the corresponding slip velocity for each phase.
+If the mixture model is used to capture more than one dispersed phase, a different `INSFVMomentumDriftFlux` kernel should be added for each of the transported phases with the corresponding slip velocity for each phase.